f1yn/statman/README.md

 > **Important!** Please configure your terminal/window manager of choice (likely using a custom config) so it renders the window without decorations.
 Having it show up as a normal window will not allow it to work as intended.
 If you're looking for a good Wayland emulator, foot is a good once.
 I've also included a custom config for foot in the examples directory

+#### Disabling color output

+Some people (many people) don't want color codes in their terminal output.
+Statman complies with the [`NO_COLOR` env rule](https://no-color.org/) to ensure that built-ins and default scripts aren't using color codes.

+If the environment has this (or the script is started with the flag passed), the default `co` helper will not set any color codes.

 ## Customizing

 ### Before you customize